Hans von Bülow (general): Biography

 Bülow was promoted to Generalmajor on 18 June 1869.
 In 1869, Bülow became a Knight of Honour of the Order of Saint John.
 Bülow took part in the Franco-Prussian War, during which he played a more important role.
 He became commander of the III Corps's Reserve Artillery.
-He participated in Battle of Mars-la-Tour, and was awarded with both classes of the Iron Cross.
+He participated in Battle of Mars-la-Tour and was awarded with both classes of the Iron Cross.
 Afterwards, on 21 September 1871, von Bülow became commander of 1st Guards Field Artillery Brigade.
-At the same day, Bülow ordered both field batteries and horse artillery to trot forward to Vernéville, to reinforce IX Corps.
+On the same day, Bülow ordered both field batteries and horse artillery to trot forward to Vernéville, to reinforce IX Corps.
 He distinguished himself by the new usage of artillery during the Franco-Prussian War.
-Bülow knew how to keep in perfect fighting condition without suffering great losses.
-During the Second Battle of Orléans, his insightful leadership succeeded in driving the enemy.
+Bülow knew how to keep in perfect fighting condition without suffering great losses; during the Second Battle of Orléans, his insightful leadership succeeded in driving the enemy.
 For his wartime services he received the prestigious Pour le Mérite on 2 December 1872.

 He was promoted to Generalleutnant in September 1873.
 As a Generalleutnant, Bülow was awarded the Order of the Iron Crown (first class), the Order of the Red Eagle (second class), and the Grand Cross of the Albert Order.
 After the death of Eugen Anton Theophil von Podbielski, Bülow proceeded him as Inspector General of Artillery.
 However, he had conflicts with Prussian Minister of War Georg von Kameke and retired on 12 December 1882 with the character of a General of the Infantry.
 He resided at Berlin after his retirement.

 On the 25th anniversary of Mars-la-Tour, Kaiser Wilhelm II awarded him the rank of General der Artillerie.
 He died on 9 December 1897 in Berlin.